vtns/nepub/README.md

 options:
-  -h, --help            show this help message and exit -i, --illustration    include illustrations
+  -h, --help            show this help message and exit -i, --illustration    Include illustrations
   -o <file>, --output <file>
-                        output file name; if not specified, ${novel_id}.epub is used
+                        Output file name.
+If not specified, ${novel_id}.epub is used.
+Update the file if it exists.
 ```

 Example: